UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 ## UAF Primitive

-In theory there's a simple use-after-free in the program (simply reqquset thte balance of a freed account, and on small enough string sizes that does appear to be the case.
+In theory there's a simple use-after-free in the program (simply request the balance of a freed account), and on small enough string sizes that does appear to be the case.
 Our `key` is freed alongside the `full_name` however, so it's a lot more difficult than other CTFs where you can simply type a number...

 # Heap Exploitation